 Hepatic resection was performed by one of two surgeons (J.H.K. and J.W.J.) with more than 10 years of experience in hepatobiliary surgery by the end of the study.
 The types of hepatic resection were as follows: subsegmentectomy in 58 patients, bisegmentectomy in five patients, posterior sectionectomy in 12 patients, right hemihepatectomy in two patients, anterior sectionectomy in one patient, central hepatectomy in one patient, and extended left hemihepatectomy in one patient.
 As a result, anatomical resection was performed in 17 (21.3%) patients and non-anatomical resection was performed in 63 (78.8%) patients [13].
 Hepatic resection was performed after laparotomy in 78 (97.5%) patients and with laparoscopy in two (2.5%) patients.
 RF ablation was performed by one of five interventional radiologists (M.W.L., D.C., H.R., H.K.L., and Y.K.) with more than 6 years of experience in RF ablation by the end of the study.
 The process and method of RF ablation were the same as those described in a previous study [14].
 In brief, RF ablation was performed percutaneously under the guidance of real-time US.
-Internally cooled electrode systems with generators (Cool-tip RF System, Covidien, Mansfield, MA, USA; or VIVA RFA System, STARmed, Goyang, Korea) were used.
-Sedation with an intravenous injection of pethidine hydrochloride (Samsung Pharmaceuticals, Seoul, Korea) and fentanyl citrate (GUJU Pharma, Seoul, Korea) was applied.
+We used internally cooled electrode systems with generators (Cool-tip RF System, Covidien, Mansfield, MA, USA; or VIVA RFA System, STARmed, Goyang, Korea).
+Sedation was performed via an intravenous injection of pethidine hydrochloride (Samsung Pharmaceuticals, Seoul, Korea) and fentanyl citrate (GUJU Pharma, Seoul, Korea) .
 To improve the sonic window and avoid thermal injury to the diaphragm, artificial ascites (5% dextrose in a water solution) was infused into the perihepatic space using a 5F angiosheath in 39 (61.9%) patients.

 After RF ablation, immediate follow-up contrast agent-enhanced CT was performed to evaluate the therapeutic response and possible complications.
-Contrast agent-enhanced CT was performed at the 1 month follow-up, every 3 months during the first 2 years, and then every 4-6 months according to the risk of recurrence for both the hepatic resection group and RF ablation group.
+Contrast agent-enhanced CT was performed at the 1 month follow-up, every 3 months during the first 2 years, followed by every 4-6 months according to the risk of recurrence for both the hepatic resection group and RF ablation group.

 Data acquisition

-Baseline characteristics of patients and HCCs were obtained by review of electrical medical record of our institution.
-For comparison of the therapeutic outcomes between the two groups, intrahepatic distant recurrence (IDR), disease-free survival (DFS), and overall survival (OS) were calculated.
+Baseline characteristics of patients and HCCs were obtained through review of their electronic medical record from our institution.
+To compare the therapeutic outcomes between the two groups, intrahepatic distant recurrence (IDR), disease-free survival (DFS), and overall survival (OS) were calculated.
+Intrahepatic distant recurrence was defined as a new tumor appearing in the liver separate from the treated area.
 Disease-free survival was defined as the time interval from the date of treatment to one of the following events: intrahepatic recurrence, extrahepatic recurrence, or death.
 Overall survival was defined as the time interval from the date of treatment to death.
-If patients underwent liver transplantation, they were considered to be censored at the time of liver transplantation.
+If the patients had undergone liver transplantation, they were considered to have been censored at the time of liver transplantation.
 Complications were stratified according to the Clavien classification of postoperative complications, and complications of grade II or higher were considered major complications [15].
 Local tumor progression (LTP) was evaluated for the RF ablation group.
 LTP was defined as the appearance of new tumor foci at the margin of the ablation zone after at least one contrast-enhanced follow-up study had demonstrated an absence of viable tumors [16].

 Statistical analysis